 Travel Time: 15 to 20-minute drive from Baguio City center

 Operating Hours: Tuesday to Sunday, 9:00 AM to 6:00 PM

 Image: BenCab Museum official website

 in Baguio.
-The area also has its own organic farm, aviary, duck pond, and a small forest with a trail.
-An open meadow also serves as venues for events and art shows.
+The area also has its organic farm, aviary, duck pond, and a small forest with a trail.
+An open meadow also serves as a venue for events and art shows.

 Indeed, BenCab Museum brings out Baguio’s best features: rich culture and lush nature!

 Travel Time: 20 to 30-minute drive from Baguio City Center

 Operating Hours: Monday to Thursday, 8:00 AM to 6:00 PM

 Images: Choco-late de Batirol Facebook page (L); Raddi John (R)